duthied/Free-Friendika/doc/Installing-Connectors.md

 ###Configuration

-When the addon is activated the user has to aquire the following in order to connect to the GNU Social account of choice.
+When the addon is activated the user has to acquire the following in order to connect to the GNU Social account of choice.

 * The base URL for the GNU Social API, for quitter.se this is https://quitter.se/api/
 * OAuth Consumer key & secret